GiorgioRegni/sentry/README.md

 }
 ```

-Start Zenko S3 server in a new shell (eventually use Docker container instead):
+Start Zenko S3 server in a new shell:

 ```
 S3BACKEND=file npm start